afiodorov/openai_tt/README.md

 A Python application using OpenAI's Realtime API to transcribe microphone input in real-time.

+Experimental, current latency is terrible (4 seconds) and it's very expensive (a few dollars per hour), but it translates really well.

 ## Prerequisites

 - Python 3.12 or higher